bkeiren/AwesomiumUnity/README.md

 	* Provides a binary-compatible structure to represent Awesomium's _WebKeyModifiers_.
 * _AwesomiumUnityScripts\AwesomiumUnityWebKeyType_ :
 	* Provides a binary-compatible structure to represent Awesomium's _WebKeyType_.
+* _AwesomiumUnityScripts\AwesomiumUnityWebView_ :
+	* Provides a class that interfaces with the C++ DLL.
+This class is used for talking to instances of the _Awesomium::WebView_ C++ class.
 * _AwesomiumUnityScripts\AwesomiumUnityWebTexture_ :
 	* Contains the main class you need to use to render webpages.
 The class derives from MonoBehaviour and should be attached to a GameObject.
 A single instance of this class represent a single webpage.
 Input, interactiveness, etc. are all handled by this class.
+Note that this class acts as a wrapper to a WebView and can serve as an example of how you could implement such logic yourself.
+The WebTexture utilizes the WebView's API to control the view.
-* _AwesomiumUnityScripts\AwesomiumUnityWebView_ :
+* _AwesomiumUnityScripts\AwesomiumUnityWebSession.cs_ :
-	* Provides a class that interfaces with the C++ DLL.
-This class is used for talking to instances of the _Awesomium::WebView_ C++ class.
+	* Provides an interface and data to customize certain settings that influence the session.
+Settings include things as switching on or off web audio, WebGL, HTML5 local storage, JavaScript, plugins (such as Flash), but also whether the session cache should be stored in memory or on disk, and in what exact location.

 #### AwesomiumUnityScripts\Examples